MANAGEMENT AND ACCOUNTING WEB

 Conclusion

-In conclusion, performance appraisals can be an effective measurement tool or they can produce wrong answers.
+Performance appraisals can be an effective measurement tool or they can produce wrong answers.
 If subordinate attributes are separated from system attributes, performance appraisals are more likely to be accurate.
 If managers fail to recognize what variables are controlled by subordinates, true and accurate performance reports cannot be made.
 In order to have effective performance appraisals, the raters must distinguish between system and employee factors of production.
 Merely focusing on the bottom line, raters will not be able to give effective and accurate readings.

 Question: Can managers separate how the system affects performance from how an individual worker affects performance?
 How did Deming answer this question?